 The Italian capital is one of the most amazing European cities.
 Such a concentration of monuments located in a relatively small space, which even small children’s feet can handle without any major problems, is not easy to see.
-If you want to show children something from history, take them to places that have spirit, atmosphere, charm.
+If you want to show children something from history, take them to places that have spirit, atmosphere, and charm.
 Here are the best things to do in Rome with kids.

-A handmade guide of Rome
+A handmade guide to Rome

 Book 3-4 days with the children for a tour of Rome and its monuments, if you want to enjoy the tour a bit.
 It’s definitely not worth rushing.
 Preparing for the journey itself is very important.
-Browse maps, tourist guides, internet links with children and draw up a travel plan according to the information obtained.
+Browse maps, tourist guides, and internet links with children and draw up a travel plan according to the information obtained.
 Such a self-made guide to your journey to explore Rome.
 Let the children draw, write and glue pictures of the places you plan to visit.
-On the way, it will add sticky postcards, commemorative stamps from various places, new cartoons and notes, and when you return a few photos, you will get an interesting collage made up of just your experiences.
+On the way, it will add sticky postcards, commemorative stamps from various places, new cartoons, and notes, and when you return a few photos, you will get an interesting collage made up of just your experiences.
 No souvenir can match this.

 Find out if it’s raining in the Pantheon

 The Temple of the Gods Pantheon attracts at first sight with the absence of windows.
 Each visitor’s eyes rest on the ceiling, the only source of daylight in which a circular hole with a diameter of 9 m shines.
 Everyone probably has a question – Is it raining in here?
-Yes, this is really a through and through hole.
+Yes, this is really a through-and-through hole.
 And that is why the grooves for water drainage are built into the floor.
 Thanks to this, the beautiful decoration of the temple is still preserved even today.
 The children of the Pantheon have a lot of fun.
 If you’re “lucky” and it’s raining, you’ll have trouble getting them out of here.

 Turn into gladiators in the Colosseum